 Approximately six months before retiring, he challenged the California Licensed Vocational Nurse exam.
 He asked to challenge the RN exam but was informed that only those who are graduates from an accredited RN program are eligible to take that exam.
 He took the LVN exam and passed it, making him an instant nurse.
 He went to work as an emergency room nurse upon his retirement.
 While in the military, a medic is allowed to give injections, debried and suture wounds, remove cysts and/or hemorrhoids, and many other medically-related procedures.
 There are instances where a medic is sent to an isolated duty station in countries around the world and he is the only medical staff on site.
 On those occasions, the medic holds sick call, dispenses medicine, performs minor surgery and, if necessary, will evacuate someone to a facility where there is a doctor to treat a condition outside the medic’s ability.
 On the outside, LVN’s are only allowed to take vital signs and set patients up for the doctor to see the patient.
 Because of the limited authority they allow LVN’s, He attended Pacific Western University and obtained a Bachelor of Science in Health Care Administration.
 He then went to work as an administrator for an HMO.
 While in that position, he was awarded the honor of, “Administrator of the Year” over sixteen other administrators in the company.
 After five years in that position, the company merged and he decided to follow his desire to start his own business.

 He attended UC Irvine and then started his own business dealing with industrially injured workers.
 In order to qualify himself for this position, he sat for an eight hour test to receive a national certification with the title of, “Certified Disability Management Specialist”.
 That along with his California LVN license; his certificate of Workers Compensation from UC Irvine, he applied to insurance companies for referrals of industrially injured workers.
 During that same time, he started teaching two classes.
 The first was Labor Code Law, specifically California Labor Code Section 139.5.; and second, Interpretation of Medical Reports.
 He closed his business in 2003 following 25 years of successfully returning industrially injured workers to active employment.
 He continued teaching for a total of nineteen years before completely retiring.
 Once completely retired, he wrote two more books and one stage play while attending Rio Hondo college.
 Mr. Zamorano speaks English, Spanish and German.
-He has been married for 55 years and has two children, five grandchildren, one great grandson, Beau and two great granddaughters, Scarlett and Madilynn and one on the way.
+He had been married for 58 years and has two children, five grandchildren, one great grandson, Beau and two great granddaughters, Scarlett and Madilynn and one on the way.
 His wife passed away on February 13th, 2019 from Parkinson’s Disease.
 Carlos can be contacted at: email@example.com.